'Cooperation is not a sentiment – it is an economic necessity'

 Participants of this project are the research group of Economic and social history of Utrecht University, the research group UPNA-315 "Historia y Economía" of the Public University of Navarra (led by dr. José Miguel Lana Berasain) and a research group of the Department of History from Lancaster University, led by dr. Angus Winchester.
 Also involved in this project is Claudio Tagliapietra of the University of Bologna.

-The Collective Action-team is currently preparing an internship project that will run from February until July 2013.
+The Collective Action-team is currently preparing a new internship project after having organized a first version of this project in early 2013.
 In this project, a group of students from the Master’s programme Politics and Society in Historical Perspective at Utrecht University will be selected to be placed with four Dutch organizations that are active in researching and promoting present-day collective action, in the form of civil initiatives.
 The students are going to research several civil initiatives – mainly in the care sector – by means of a questionnaire that was developed by the Collective Action-team with input of the organizations, on specific topics related to the institutional design and functioning of these organizations.
 During their research the students will be supported by both the hosting organizations and by Principal Investigator Tine de Moor.
 The students will conduct this research in benefit of all parties involved: the civil initiatives, the organizations, the collective action team, and, of course, themselves.
 Since the students will write their master thesis on a specific aspect of collective action in self-governing and bottom-up initiatives as part of this project, the research will be of great importance for them as well.

 For the Collective Action-team this project will be the first implementation of present-day case studies into the research of institutions for collective action.
 We assume that the knowledge we have gathered by investigating historical cases of institutions for collective action will be of great help in understanding and dealing with problems that arise in the initiatives of citizens today.